-- Saoirse Ronan in her teen years became one of Hollywood's favourite Plucky Girls and heroic Woobies.
+- Saoirse Ronan in her teen years became one of Hollywood's favorite Plucky Girls and heroic Woobies.
 Her Star-Making Role was Atonement - where she's a Know-Nothing Know-It-All who ruins a bunch of lives because of her pluck.
 By the time she Took a Level in Kindness and starts on her titular atonement, she's played by Romola Garai.

-- Johnny Depp is best known as wacky eccentic oddballs.
+- Johnny Depp is best known as wacky eccentric oddballs.
 His first role as such Edward Scissorhands is far more subdued than the campy OTT characters he would later portray.
 Edward is The Woobie who is odd because he's grown up entirely alone with no friends at all - and he's desperate to fit into a society that doesn't want him.

-- Helena Bonham-Carter would likewise become known for dark nutcases.
+- Helena Bonham Carter would likewise become known for dark nutcases.